-June is gay pride month and it’s a time to celebrate those key figures that fought for gay rights throughout history, most notably the 1969 Stonewall riots in Manhattan.
+June is gay pride month and it’s a time to celebrate those key figures that fought for gay rights throughout history, most notably Marsha P. Johnson in the 1969 Stonewall riots in Manhattan.
 It’s also a time to raise awareness about issues in the LGBTQIA+ community and for those (when it is safe to do so) to be visible, share our stories, and our voices.

 If you’ve missed it on the blog, I’m pansexual (meaning I find gender pretty irrelevant to who I am attracted to).
-I’m also married, which might be news to you!
+I’m also married!

 Meet my wife Megan!

-We met last year on a dating site and bonded over our love of the Golden Girls.
+We met in 2018 on a dating site and bonded over our love of the Golden Girls.
 Is there a better way to start a relationship?
 I don’t think so!
+It was meant to be.

 My go-to was always shutting down and then isolating myself, not a bad way to heal from a relationship, in fact, it’s one I recommend.
 However, I was starved for human conversation.